KarelFalusi/ghc/README.md

 1. If you don’t have a surge account: run surge client with `npx surge` in `/dist` folder to create it.
 1. From now on run `npm run deploy` whenever you want to publish a new version.

-If you want an acces to [karel-ghc.surge.sh](https://karel-ghc.surge.sh/) contact me.
+If you want an access to [karel-ghc.surge.sh](https://karel-ghc.surge.sh/) contact me.